google/WebFundamentals/New/src/content/en/fundamentals/security/encrypt-in-transit/enable-https.md

 project_path: /web/_project.yaml
 book_path: /web/fundamentals/_book.yaml
-description: Enabling HTTPS on your servers is a critical step in providing security for your webpages.
+description: Enabling HTTPS on your servers is critical to securing your webpages.

 {# wf_updated_on: 2016-08-22 #}
 {# wf_published_on: 2015-03-27 #}